Gradient estimate and Universal bounds for semilinear elliptic equations on RCD$^*$(K,N) metric measure spaces: Preliminary on space

 For our description, we also need the notion $W^{1,2}(\Omega)$ for some open set $\Omega\subset X$. \begin{definition} Let $\Omega\subset X$ be an open set.
 A Borel function $f: \Omega\to \R$ belongs to $S^2_{loc}(\Omega)$, provided, for any Lipschitz function $\phi: X\to \R$ with $supp(\phi)\subset \Omega$, it holds $\phi f\in S^2(X)$.
 Given any $f\in S^2_{loc}(\Omega)$, we define the function $|\nabla f|$ as

 for any $\phi$ as above.
 The space $S^2(\Omega)$ is the collection of such $f$ with $|\nabla f|\in L^2(\Omega)$. \end{definition} The well-posedness of Definition 3.3 stems from the locality property of minimal weak upper gradients.
 As before, we can define $W^{1,2}(\Omega)=S^2(\Omega)\cap L^2(\Omega)$.
-For Sobolev space $W^{1,2}(X)$, it's a Banach space, but in general it is not a Hilbert space.
+The Sobolev space $W^{1,2}(X)$ is a Banach space, but in general it is not a Hilbert space.
 If it is a Hilbert space, then the metric measure space $(X,d,\mu)$ is said \emph{infinitesimally Hilbertian}.

 Given any two Sobolev functions $f,g\in S^2(X)$, let's define

 Then the map $H_{f,g}:\R\to L^1(\mu)$ is convex, meaning that

 Therefore the monotonicity of the difference quotients of $H_{f,g}$ grants that